gofore/aws-emr/presentation/README.md

 --

-- Cluster Configuration: name, logging
+- Cluster: name, logging
 - Tags: keywords for the cluster
-- Software Configuration: Hadoop version, Hive, Pig, HBase, Ganglia...
+- **Software:** Hadoop distribution and version, pre-installed applications (Hive, Pig,...)
-- File System Configuration: EMRFS file encryption, consistency
+- File System: encryption, consistency
-- Hardware Configuration: master, code and task nodes
+- **Hardware:** number and type of instances
 - Security and Access: ssh keys, node access roles
-- Bootstrap Actions: scripts to initialize the cluster
+- Bootstrap Actions: scripts to customize the cluster
-- Steps: a queue of jobs of the cluster
+- **Steps:** a queue of mapreduce jobs for the cluster

 --